shukriadams/lastfm-dl/README.md

 ### Save path

-By default lastfm-dl works in your home directory, where it will create a directory `lastfm-dl`.
+By default lastfm-dl works in your home directory, where it will create a directory `lastfmdl`.
 Your scrobbles and temporary files will be created here.

-To use another path to save your scrobbles to with
+To use another path, use the `--save` parameter.

     lastfm-dl --save <path> ...<other args>...

-Note that regardless of which path you set, a directory `lastfm-dl` will always be created.

 ### New session

 By default, lastfm-dl supports download resumption, this is done as part of a session, and a session persists until all your existing scrobbles have been successfuly downloaded.
-If for some reason you want to abandon an existing session and start from scratch, use the clear switch
+If for some reason you want to abandon an existing session, or suspect a session is corrupt, you can force clear it with

     lastfm-dl --clear ...<other args>...